 EMDR from the EMDR Center of the Rockies (2020)

-Inner Relational Focusing (IRF) Certified from the Embodiment Lab (2022)
+Inner Relational Focusing (IRF) Certified from the Embody Lab (2022)

 When you come in, you can expect warmth.
 You can expect conversation.
 You can expect that I am going to engage with you in an open, honest manner.
 I teach, guide, explore, show, relate the human experience - all the while remain highly in tune with your pace, your response, your needs and your desires.